 - 180g eggs (3 eggs, size 7)

 - 250ml double cream, I use Lewis Road Creamery

 - 15g honey (I used raw Waimete) or

 - 5g (1/2 tsp) vanilla paste (I use Heilala)

 1. Oil two 6 inch cake pans.
 Push a large piece of baking paper into each pan, allowing the paper to naturally crease and fold, overlapping around the pan.
 Push a second piece of baking paper in, again allowing it to mould and pleat.
 Make sure there is at least 2 cm of paper rising up from the rim of the pan, as the batter will double in height during baking.

 2. Preheat the oven to 200°C, fan bake mode.

-4. Add the cream, vanilla and salt and beat on low to combine *I pulse the machine slowly first to avoid covering my front with the batter, and that’s speaking from experience*.
+4. Add the cream, honey or vanilla and salt and beat on low to combine *I pulse the machine slowly first to avoid covering my front with the batter, and that’s speaking from experience*.
 Sift in flour and beat again for about 30 seconds until just combined.